camunda/camunda-docs/docs/self-managed/operate-deployment/data-retention.md

 All Operate data present in Elasticsearch (from both **main** and **dated** indices) are visible from the UI.
 :::

-## The archive period
+## Archive period

-The default time between a process instance finishing and being moved to a dated index is 1 hour (1h).
+The default time between a process instance finishing and being moved to a dated index is one hour.
 This can be modified by setting the [waitPeriodBeforeArchiving](importer-and-archiver.md#archive-period) configuration parameter.

 ## Data cleanup